kelvin331/Robot-Simulation/README.md

   3) Build the solution then close Microsfot Visual Studio
   4) Open up "sigapp" folder -> "vs2017" folder -> open up sigapp VC++ project
   5) Build the soltuion then run the project
+  6) Once robot and town is loaded, you are ready to explore